gitmachtl/scripts/cardano/mainnet/README.md

 The script 12a provides you with a method that is using the **token-metadata-creatorr** binary from IOHK to form and sign the needed JSON file for the registration of your Metadata on this GitHub Repo.
 You can find the binary here (https://github.com/input-output-hk/offchain-metadata-tools) or you can simply use the one that is provided within these scripts.
 After you have created that special JSON file, you can then browse to GitHub and clone the cardano-token-registry Repo into your own repo.
 After that, upload the special JSON file into the 'mappings' folder and generate a PullRequest to merge it back with the Master-Branch of the CardanoFoundation Repo.

-So lets say we wanna create the Metadata registration JSON for our **SUPERTOKEN** under the policy **mypolicy** we minted before using the 'assets' directory.
+So lets say we wanna create the Metadata registration JSON for our **SUPERTOKEN** under the policy **mypolicy** we minted before using the 'assets' directory with no decimals.

 <br><b>Steps:</b>
 1. Make sure that the path-setting in the `00_common.sh` config file is correct for the `cardanometa="./token-metadata-creator"` entry.
 The script will automatically try to find it also in the scripts directory.